michaelsg/elmish-effects/README.md

 There are 2 more functions the compiler automatically uses in effects mangers: `subMap` and `cmdMap`.
 Calling Cmd.map or Sub.map tranparently calls the correct implementation based on the effect manger that created the Cmd or Sub.

-`onEffects` is called after init and after each update with a List<EffectType>. `onSelfMsg` is like `update` for effect managers.
+`onEffects` is called after init and after each update with a `EffectType list`. `onSelfMsg` is like `update` for effect managers.
 Both of these functions may return a modified state asynchronously.